bucanero/ps2vmc-tool/web-ps2/README.md

 ```

 Then open <http://localhost:8000/web-ps2/>.
 Any static host works — there is no
-backend, just eight static files, all of them plain text.
+backend, just ten static files, all of them plain text.

 ## What it does